Oxytocin: The Hormone of Love, Trust, and Emotional Connection

 Naturally we crave affection and physical intimacy as humans and sentient beings.
 Affection through physical touch provides us with what is known as oxytocin, also known as the "trust hormone."
-Oxytocin is released in the brain under stress-free conditions and naturally promotes sleep.
-It counters the effects of cortisol, known as the "stress hormone."

-Oxytocin is known to have a soothing effect on the mind and body, and generates an attachment to those we are in close contact with.
-Interestingly, on the flip side, for those we aren't close to - outsiders more or less - it can actually decrease cooperative behaviour and foster fierce and protective behaviour.
-It can amplify emotional memories, whether the emotions are positive or negative.
-Studies indicate that it also inhibits tolerance to addictive drugs, including opiates, cocaine and alcohol.
+It can amplify emotional memories, whether positive or negative.
+Studies indicate that it also inhibits tolerance to addictive drugs, including opiates, cocaine, and alcohol.
 It also reduces withdrawal symptoms.
-It's a cure for craving as it provides a deep overall sense of satisfaction, effectively eliminating the need for substances outside of the body.
+It's a cure for cravings as it provides a deep overall sense of satisfaction, eliminating the need for substances outside the body.
 It can also improve generosity and altruism.

 Previous